 During the conference Henry used stories from his own experience to encourage students to be faithful business leaders.
 “You’re being commissioned to be able to do God’s work in his marketplace,” he told attendees.
 “Lord willing, you’ll be a part of the cultural transformation that’s bringing about God’s kingdom.”

-In addition to Henry and David, the business mentors participating in the Believers in Business Conference included the Dean of Pepperdine University's MBA program, the head of Women in Technology at GE, and leaders from finance, marketing, entrepreneurship, and management fields.
+Business mentors participating in the Believers in Business Conference also included the Dean of Pepperdine University's MBA program, the head of Women in Technology at GE, and leaders from finance, marketing, entrepreneurship, and management fields.
 Students appreciated the opportunity to hear from business leaders who had not only a depth of experience but also a faith perspective.

 In comments afterward, one student said, “The conference gave me more clarity for my calling to missions in business.”
 Another commented, “The conference allowed me to rededicate myself to following God's plans for my life.
 I am at a position where I will be making important decisions about my life and career.
 This conference reset me on the path of obedience and faithfulness.”

-The significance of the workplace focus was summarized by David: “Work is the primary crucible where God sanctifies you, where he makes you more like Christ, where he makes you more of a disciple.”
+The significance of the workplace focus was summarized by one speaker: “Work is the primary crucible where God sanctifies you, where he makes you more like Christ, where he makes you more of a disciple.”